Happy, Healthy and Productive Careers

 What is a productive career?
 Ans De Vos: The dynamic fit of the career with organizational human capital needs.
 In other words, it is the degree to which an employee manages to stay relevant to the organization.
 The focus is on self-management and adaptability.

 Are you interested in how to facilitate healthy, happy and productive careers in your organization?
-Contact us for more information about the TalentLogiQs evidence-based tools for career development and talent management.
+Contact us for more information about the Career Fitness Profiler for career development.

 De Vos, A. et al. (2018).
 Sustainable careers, towards a conceptual model.
 Journal of Vocational Behavior.